 Government General Examination

-General examination taken at the end of year two, to cover political theory, a major field (American government, comparative politics, international relations, political theory), and a focus field in social policy.
+General examination taken at the end of year two, to cover two major fields of political science (American government, comparative politics, international relations, political theory), and a focus field in social policy.

 Post-General Examination Program

 Completion of third term in Social Policy Proseminar.

 Advanced Studies in Social Policy: Required for all students

 - Qualifying paper in the specialized field.
 Supervised by committee drawn from participants in the joint degree program (normally including member of the student’s Faculty of Arts and Sciences (FAS) department).
 May be based upon paper completed for the Social Policy Proseminar.